Grand Canyon University's Five-Point Plan

 Full-tuition scholarships

-Second, in an effort to broaden the successes of the Learning Lounge, GCU created the Students Inspiring Students scholarship in 2015.
-The SIS Scholarship is a collaboration among GCU, local high schools and business and philanthropic leaders.
-Each year, the University awards full-tuition scholarships to students from inner-city high schools who meet academic criteria, demonstrate financial need and complete 100 or more hours of required tasks such as college-preparedness exercises, community service and academic assistance in the Learning Lounge.
-GCU has raised $7.6 million dollars and has awarded 710 full-tuition scholarships to low-income students who otherwise may not have been able to afford college.
-The first group of SIS recipients graduated in 2019 and since then, over 150 students have completed their degrees and received jobs at companies like Banner University Downtown, American Express and General Motors.
+Second, in an effort to broaden the successes of the Learning Lounge, GCU created the Canyon Rising Scholarship, formally known as the Students Inspiring Students scholarship, in 2015.
+Each year, the university awards full-tuition scholarships to high school students who meet academic criteria, demonstrate financial need and complete 100 or more hours of required tasks such as college-preparedness exercises, community service and academic assistance in the Learning Lounge.
+GCU has raised $9.8 million dollars and has awarded over 1,000 full-tuition scholarships to low-income students who otherwise may not have been able to afford college.
+The first group of recipients graduated in 2019 and have received jobs at companies like Banner University Downtown, American Express and General Motors.

 Creating jobs on campus and in west Phoenix

-GCU has become an anchor institution in west Phoenix that now employs, along with its partners, more than 16,000 people.
+GCU has become an anchor institution in west Phoenix that now employs more than 10,000 people and GCE employs an additional 6,000+.
 As the university has grown, GCU and its partners now create an annual economic impact of $2.1 billion according to a study by Elliott Pollack & Co.
-GCU has also launched eight new business enterprises, including a hotel, golf course, two public restaurants, a merchandise company, a student ad agency and coffee and pizza companies.
+GCU has also launched 10 new business enterprises, including a hotel, golf course, two public restaurants, a merchandise company, a student ad agency and coffee and pizza companies.
 These enterprises provide management opportunities for recent graduates and employment opportunities for nearly 500 graduates, students and local residents, while also providing an economic stimulus for west Phoenix.
-GCU also offers free rent at its new business incubator space, Canyon Ventures, that houses nearly 30 potential start-up businesses.
-Three of those are already opening storefronts or headquarters in Phoenix.
+GCU also offers free rent at its business incubator space, Canyon Ventures, that houses 13 start-up businesses.
+Six of those are already opening storefronts or headquarters in Phoenix.

 $2.1 billion economic impact